JonWatkins/suika/crates/suika_utils/README.md

 # Suika Utils

-Suika Utils is a collection of utility functions for the Suika web framework.
+Suika Utils is a utility library for the Suika web stack, providing essential tools and helpers.

-These functions help with common tasks such as parsing query strings, building URLs, and creating no-op wakers for testing.
+**Note:** Suika is under active development and not intended for production use.
+The API is subject to change and may lack comprehensive testing and documentation.

 ## Installation